SURFZJY/EAST-caffe/README.md

 ### Demo

-You can download the pretrained MobileNetV3 model at https://pan.baidu.com/s/1NZ-nx-zXS6giXUqiVU4NTQ with the extract code 'wn5a'.

-And put it into snapshot directory.
-The model is trained on idcard dataset with single character annotations.
+Put the pretrained model into snapshot directory.

 Then run